SAP Smart Air Purifiers Teams Up with NBDair to Attend IFA 2022 with All-In-One Smart Air Quality Systems Aimed at Minimizing Infection/COVID-19 While Saving Energy

+The system provides a means by which to closely monitor air quality through one simple-to-control-and-manage dashboard, to provide good air quality in classrooms and meeting spaces while saving energy substantially and minimizing infection risks (including COVID).

-Woodland Hills, CA August 30, 2022 --(PR.com)-- SAP Smart Air Purifiers and NBDAir are excited to introduce, at IFA 2022, Berlin, the AQ Air Quality Economizer for Schools and Meeting Spaces system.
+WOODLAND HLLS, Calif., Sept.
+1, 2022 /PRNewswire-PRWeb/ -- SAP Smart Air Purifiers and NBDAir are excited to introduce, at IFA 2022, Berlin, the AQ Air Quality Economizer for Schools and Meeting Spaces system.
 The system provides a means by which to closely monitor air quality through one simple-to-manage dashboard, to provide good air quality in classrooms and meeting spaces while saving energy substantially and minimizing infection risks (including COVID).
 SAP Smart Air Purifiers is a leading indoor air quality monitoring and control systems and solutions provider for classrooms and meeting spaces in schools, colleges, universities and buses.
 NBDAir is a leader in innovative and smart indoor air technology and products that allow customers and partners to create, operate, monitor, experience, manage, and connect safe and healthy indoor spaces with generated awareness and guided healthy behavior.

 At IFA 2022, SAP Smart Air Purifiers will present the system with some of their equipment suppliers on the IFA 2022 show floor (Hall 25 - Booth 25-101-69A and Hall 9 - Booth 145A) and in their demo showroom just by the IFA Berlin Messe entrance.
 To schedule a visit at their showroom, call them at +49-151-23591785 or +1-818-825-8167.